lukasmartinelli/mbtoolbox/README.md

 # optimize-mbtiles [![Scrutinizer Code Quality](https://scrutinizer-ci.com/g/lukasmartinelli/optimize-mbtiles/badges/quality-score.png?b=master)](https://scrutinizer-ci.com/g/lukasmartinelli/optimize-mbtiles/?branch=master) [![MIT license](https://img.shields.io/badge/license-MIT-blue.svg)](https://tldrlegal.com/license/mit-license)

-If you are using tilelive and a tile server which supports `maskLevel` you can remove save a lot of redundant data by backfilling missing high zoom levels with data from low zoom levels.
+If you are using [tilelive-vector](https://github.com/mapbox/tilelive-vector) or a tile server like [tileserver-php](https://github.com/klokantech/tileserver-php/) which supports `maskLevel`  you can **save a lot of redundant data in your MBTiles file** by backfilling missing high zoom levels with data from low zoom levels.
+This approach is used at [osm2vectortiles](github.com/osm2vectortiles/osm2vectortiles) to decrease the size of the MBTiles downloads.

 ## Install